stefanradouane/videoplayerJS/README.md

   * <em>this color can be undefined than in will be created by itself (default = tile color * 80%)</em>

-You can apply your sites colorscheme to the videoplayer by defining the colorscheme tot the dataset `settings`.
+You can apply your sites colorscheme to the vidplayery defining the colorscheme tot the dataset `settings`.
 To define the colorscheme there are a couple posibilities
 <em>The color value can be RGB, RGBA, HEX or an CSScolorName</em>